Lynn-Quantum-Optics/Summer-2024/lab_notebook.markdown

 Getting a finer calibration on phi minus.
 Changed QP to -15.3099 from -16.20877, changed UVHWP to -66.13495202781274 from -65.86833, changed pcc to 0.6764705882352944 from -0.7894736842105265.
 This resulted in a purity of 91...
 I will continue on from the phase finding to ratio tuning tomorrow morning or tonight.

 Next, we ran the rewroked hrivl file.

+# 7/2/24
+MP: Paco

+Running Stu's file for hdiva.